 Over 25 industry supporters have signed the Zero Food Waste Coalition’s open letter urging Congress to support the bipartisan Food Date Labeling Act of 2023 (H.R.3159, S.1484) (FDLA) and encourage them to include it in the upcoming Farm Bill.
-The FDLA aims to reduce food waste by establishing a standardized dual date-labeling scheme for food products in the United States that have date labels.
+The FDLA aims to reduce food waste by establishing a standardized dual-date labeling scheme for date-labeled food products in the United States.
 Major food industry businesses, including Kroger, Walmart, and Nestlé USA, have signed the letter, which cites that standardizing and streamlining date labels is one of the most cost-effective methods to prevent the wasting of surplus, wholesome food.

 “Danone North America is proud to support and join this diverse Coalition to advocate for the Food Date Labeling Act.
 This is a pragmatic approach that can help the food industry work across a common and standard labeling framework that is both clear for consumers and helpful to ensure that more unsold items end up with food banks versus landfills,” said Christopher Adamo, Vice President of Public Affairs & Regenerative Agriculture Policy.